 You can drink as much as you like.
 I’ve been drinking this almost every day for a few weeks now and have noticed it really helps.
 You can also add a pinch of salt to anything else you’re drinking –smoothies, plain water, fresh-pressed juice (cranberry juice is very good for you)!
 Another option is drinking an Adrenal Cocktail.

 There are additional steps you can take towards recovery, as well.
 Your lifestyle can be as important as your diet because excess stress is one of the ways your adrenals become damaged in the first place.
 Managing and hopefully eliminating (some) stress is a good way to help them function more normally again.
 Try these things:

 - Get to bed at a reasonable hour.
 This means between 10 and 11 each night.

-- Take time to relax before bed, perhaps with a book or a cup of tea (I like ginger).
+- Take time to relax before bed, perhaps with a book or a cup of tea or some Hot Cocoa Calm Chocolate.
 Start winding down by 9 so that you are ready for bed by 10 or so.

 - Remove unnecessary stress from your life.